Home Sovereign Gold BondWhat is the Tenure or Maturity Period of Sovereign Gold Bonds?

 What is the Tenure or Maturity Period of Sovereign Gold Bonds?

 An average estimation indicates the availability of 20,000 tonnes of gold in physical form in the country.
 The precious yellow metal can be a more productive investment tool than idly stored in the locker.
-When the Indian Government presented the investment market with the sovereign gold bond or SGB scheme, in November 2015, it was designed with two objectives.
+When the Indian Government presented the investment market with the Sovereign Gold Bonds or SGB scheme, in November 2015,it introduced a new avenue for secure investing.
+Sovereign Gold Bonds a safe investment option, offering both security and stability for investors. it was designed with two objectives.
 The first is to monetize the gold and bring it back into the economy.
 The second is to give the investors a more secure and convenient way of investing in gold.

 Sovereign Gold Bond serve as the most convenient and secure means of investment in Gold giving you hedge against inflation and is issued by the Gvernment of India.
 With it’s maturity in 8 years they are the best for long term investors along with greater capital appreciation.

-The question remain – what is the exact sovereign gold bond maturity period?
+The question remain – what is the exact SGB maturity period?
 How beneficial are they as long-term investments?
 Does the long-term investment benefit affect liquidity?
 Read on for all the answers!

 Key Takeaways